thiagobien/ACL/workshop/03_Monolith_to_Microservices/6_Deploy_the_Microservice/README.md

     oc set route-backends backend ticketmonster-monolith=0 ticketmonster-backend-v2=100
     ```

-## Step 3: Switch feature flag and test your microservice
+## Step 3: Switch feature flag and test your Microservice

 1. In your browser, navigate to your `ff4j` console: `https://<your-backend>-XX.<ip>/ff4j-console`.
 You will be able to switch on/off your new microservice from here.